sudhamstarun/Credit-Default-Swap-Search-Engine/README.md

 ## Introduction

-DataSorcerer is an efficient Flask web applicayion based JSON-search to search specific datapoints through complex and intricate machine learning datasets and view the results in tables
+DataSorcerer is an efficient Flask web application to search specific datapoints through complex and intricate machine learning datasets and view the results in tables🕵🏽‍

 ## Requirements